pactflow/docs.pactflow.io/website/docs/docs/workshops/bi-directional.md

 Consumer contracts must currently be specified in a pact format.
 You may use any tool, including Pact, to generate a pact file.

-Read the documentation on using [Pact as a consumer contract](/docs/bi-directional-contract-testing/contracts/pact) for more on how to convert mocks into the Pact format.
+Read the documentation on using [Pact as a consumer contract](/docs/workshops/bi-directional/contracts/pact) for more on how to convert mocks into the Pact format.

 ### OpenAPI Specification

 Provider contracts may be specified using an OpenAPI Specification.

-Read the documentation using [OpenAPI Specification as provider contract](/docs/bi-directional-contract-testing/contracts/oas) for more.
+Read the documentation using [OpenAPI Specification as provider contract](/docs/workshops/bi-directional/contracts/oas) for more.

 ### GraphQL

-Work for GraphQL support is planned to be started Q3 2022.
+TBC

 ### gRPC/Protobufs

-Work for GraphQL support is planned to be started Q3 2022.
+TBC